capistrano/capistrano/docs/documentation/getting-started/configuration/index.markdown

 * `:linked_files`
   * **default:** `[]`
-  * Listed files will be symlinked into each release directory during deployment.
+  * Listed files will be symlinked from the shared folder of the application into each release directory during deployment.
   * Can be used for persistent configuration files like `database.yml`.
 See Structure for the exact directories.

 * `:linked_dirs`